 - Menu: Brunch | Homemade toasts, Omelettes, Quiche, Salad/Fries, Desserts

-- Location: Andromeda Ote Manzana 16 (just 2 blocks from Ave.
+- Location: Andromeda Ote Manzana 16 (just two blocks from Ave.
 Coba)

 - Hours: 8 AM – 3 PM

-Their tartine toasts with house-baked bread are a highlight of the menu (avo toast, salmon, roast beef, and baked beetroot are some of the options).
+Their tartine toasts with house-baked bread are a menu highlight (avo toast, salmon, roast beef, and baked beetroot are some options).

 4. Del Cielo